andreaswallberg/Ecological-Genomics-Northern-Krill/Genome_annotation-Repeat_masking/README.md

 ## blasted_repeats2stats.pl

-This script takes the output of a MEGABLAST search of a set of repeats against the genome and filters the repeats to keep only meeting a certain set of criteria, such as a minimum number of hits with a certain minium identity score against the genome.
+This script takes the output of a MEGABLAST search of a set of repeats against the genome and filters the repeats to keep only those meeting a certain set of criteria, such as a minimum number of hits with a certain minium identity score against the genome.

 Usage example: